 Colin Grassie, Deutsche Bank UK CEO who presented the awards said "Deutsche Bank has long supported contemporary art and values the creativity and innovation which art can bring to young people's development.
 We are proud to support the Saatchi Gallery and its Art Prize for Schools which is an excellent example of how the arts can support education."

 Deutsche Bank's support of the Prize is part of the Bank's commitment to helping young people access opportunities and fulfil their potential.
 The Bank's youth engagement programme, Born to Be, has enabled the Saatchi Gallery to offer tailored artist-led workshops to pupils from schools in disadvantaged areas, increasing their understanding of fine art processes, having the opportunity to work with specialist art materials and giving them support in entering the prize process.

 The Saatchi Gallery has a nearly 30-year-long history of supporting emerging artists and bringing contemporary art to as wide an audience as possible.
 The Saatchi Gallery/ Deutsche Bank Art Prize for Schools aims to support and encourage budding young artists by providing them with a platform to showcase their work, and giving them the confidence to consider a career in the arts.

-The exhibition of 20 shortlisted entries was shown at the Saatchi Gallery from 27th February - 5th March.
+The exhibition of the 2014 20 shortlisted entries was shown at the Saatchi Gallery from 27th February - 5th March.